 A 90 per cent chance of rain?

 Do you live in Bristol or Brisbane?
-For the former, waterproofing is a crucial factor you won't want to go without, while a removable rain cover would suffice for the latter.
+For the former, waterproofing is a crucial factor you won't want to go without, while a removable rain cover would likely suffice for the latter.
 Still, you'll want something that prioritises airflow between your body and the bag, like a suspended mesh back.

 Think about the harness